thoelf/Linux-Stream-Player/README.md

 LSP is tested to work with Ubuntu Server on the server and Ubuntu Desktop on the client.

 # Playing music locally on the server
 LSP uses LMS (Logitech Media Server) with SqueezeLite as the player.
 Both programs are installed on the server and plays local and streamed music.
-My source of streamed music is Deezer, but other streaming services are supported and available as plugins to LMS.
+My source of streamed music is mainly Deezer, but other streaming services are supported and available as plugins to LMS.

 Personally, I prefer to run LMS in a Docker container.
 LMS can also be installed as a .deb file.